BANNAR started in 2013. Since 2020 the network has been ‘nested’ within Versus Arthritis.

 Every meeting will have a section where one of our members can present their research, or current working practice to get feedback from other members.

-The meeting will be held in Manchester at The Studio.
+The meeting will be held virtually on Microsoft Teams.

 Please contact email@example.com if you would like any further information.